Iceland with kids – We were excited to take our first international trip with our son, who will be 9 months old when we go.

-I’ve scoured the internet to learn about travel with kids in Iceland — what to do, where to stay, and how to get around.
+I’ve scoured the internet to learn about travel to Iceland with kids — what to do, where to stay, and how to get around.

 - Westman Islands

-- What should we do?
+- What should we do in Iceland?

 - What should we eat?